false-fox/fortranjs/README.md

 - A smart compiler that handles everything for you, like compiling multiple files, compiler options, and building with components. 🚀🚀🚀
 - Support for external files in a /public/ directory 🚀🚀🚀
 - Supports 404 pages
-- Programs are compiled into assembly then executed on demand, the result being the HTML.
+- Executes the compiled executables and returns the HTML output when their url is requested.

 ## Code example:
 ```fortran